 Nowadays, Instagram is one of the biggest sources for travel inspiration.
 One travel survey (The Portrait Of The American Traveler) reports that 10% of travelers use social media content to help determine the destination of their next vacations.
 Among millennials, that percentage is 31%.
 As the use of Instagram increases, the need for representation and diversity in the travel images out there also increases.

 That’s why I recently created the Instagram account, @brownfamiliestraveling, dedicated to showcasing families of color who travel.
-Each day, I repost a photo of a family of color traveling.
-The families share why they travel, or what challenges or lessons they learn traveling as a family of color.
+The families I feature share why they travel, or what challenges or lessons they learn traveling as a family of color.

 Diverse family blogs to follow